Gersondelacruzdeveloper/myBookOfRecipes/README.md

 **More Features**

-- *** Game Logo ***: The logo of the game is the Harry Potter title.
-Designed in a Harry Potter font that is recognizable across all franchises.
+- *** myonlinerecipe Logo ***: It is the default logo style for boostrap but recognizable across all website.

 - **Contact Page**: Allow the user to Contact me for any enquiries through.